 3. Get books based on interest

 While initially you’ll have to keep a variety of books on offer, as your child grows, you’ll find that he prefers certain subjects.
 If your child enjoys the whacky rhymes by Dr. Seuss, get him the whole collection!
-By all means, indulge their passions and get them books based on their interests; they’re more likely to pick them up and look at the pictures.
+By all means, indulge their passions and get them books based on their interests; they’re more likely to develop a reading habit and explore the captivating pictures.
+Discover how to develop reading habit in your child while catering to their interests and preferences.

 4. Get interactive books with textures